Gaariye

 Mohamed Hashi Dhamac (Maxamed Xaashi Dhamac, 1949 – 30 September 2012) better known as Gaarriye, was a Somali poet and political activist.
-He belonged to the Sa'ad Musa sub-division of the Habr Awal Isaaq clan.

 Biography

 Gaariye was born in Hargeisa in 1949 in former British Somaliland.
 He finished his elementary and secondary studies in Hargeisa in the early 1970s. and for University studies he enrolled in the Somali National University College in Afgooye and took the degree in bachelor of science in 1974.
 Known as a sharp critic, he would start the famous Deelley poetic chain in response to repression in Somalia under Siad Barre's rule.
 Other famous poets such as Hadrawi would contribute to Deelley.
 He was a member of the Somali National Movement and following the Somali Civil War he composed one of the best known Somali poems on the theme of reconciliation, "Hagarlaawe" (The Charitable) which is translated into English by Martin Orwin.
 In the 1970s Gaariye independently discovered the Somali prosodic system around the same time as fellow literary scholar Abdillahi Diiriye Guled.

 Gaarriye died at a hospital in Norway on 30 September 2012.